AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 </p>

 <p class="note-yellow">
-  You are about to modify system files in the MLC NAND!
+  You are about to modify system files in the MLC/SLC NAND!
 Proceed with caution.
 </p>